Configurations, Tessellations and Tone Networks: The Tonnetz as a Levi Graph

-It should be apparent by inspection of the Levi graph in Figure 1 that the girth of the tonnetz is six.
-The associated minimal cycles are thus hexacycles.
-These can be classified by the number of major/minor crossings; that is, by parallel transformation links such as $[CM, Cm]$.
-Figure 1 shows that there are exactly four hexacycles admitting three such parallel crossings.
-These hexacycles partition the tonnetz and are given as follows:
+Inspection of Figure \ref{eulerian_tonnetz} shows that the minimal cycles are hexacycles.
+Hexacycles can be classified by the number of parallel transformations that they contain.
+Figure \ref{eulerian_tonnetz} shows that there are exactly four hexacycles with three parallel transformations, each taking the form of a blunted triangle.
+These hexacycles partition the tonnetz and are given by

-Here, when we write out a sequence of chords forming a cycle, we find it convenient to repeat the initial chord at the end of the sequence to show how it closes up.
-It is a matter of convention which chord we take to be the `initial' element of such a cycle.
-One recognizes these cycles as the four principal mutually disjoint {\it hexatonic sequences} arising in neo-Riemannian theories of pan-tonal music (Cohn 2012).
+Recall that when we write out a sequence of triads forming a cycle, we use angled brackets and we repeat the initial triad at the end of the sequence to show how it closes up.
+One recognizes these sequences as the four mutually disjoint {\it hexatonic cycles} arising in pan-triadic theories (Cohn 1996, 1997, 1998, 2012, Douthett and Steinbach 1998).
+See Cohn (2012) at page 211 for a definition of ``hexatonic cycle''.

-Each such sequence contains three distinct parallel transformations represented by moving across the graph of the tonnetz.
-We call these sequences {\em thrice-parallel}, abbreviated $3p$.
-One of the advantages of the use of a Levi graph for the tonnetz is that it allows one to see very clearly the symmetries of the four $3p$-hexatonic cycles and how they partition the tonnetz.
+Each such hexacycle is constructed from six distinct tones and contains three distinct parallel transformations represented by moving across the Levi graph.
+We call these cycles {\it thrice-parallel}, which we abbreviate as $3p$.
+One of the advantages of the use of a Levi graph for the tonnetz is that it allows one to see at a glance the symmetries of the $3p$-hexacycles and how they partition the tonnetz.

+The edges of the tonnetz fall into three sets of twelve.
+In the first set we have edges of the form $\{CM, Cm\}$, which we already mentioned, that transform a major ({\em resp.}, minor) triad into its parallel minor ({\em resp.}, major), the $\rm\bf P$ transformations.
+In the second set we have edges of the form $\{CM, Am\}$ that transform a major ({\em resp.}, minor) triad into its relative minor ({\em resp.}, major), the $\rm\bf R$ transformations.
+In the third set we have edges of the form $\{CM, Em\}$ that transform a major ({\em resp.}, minor) triad into a corresponding minor ({\em resp.}, major) under a leading tone exchange, the $\rm\bf L$ transformations.
+Three edges meet at each vertex, one of each type.